kamilburda/genderbench/src/gender_bench/probes/machine_translation/README.md

 # MachineTranslation

-The model translates a given English sentence to the specified language.
-The gender of the person in the translated sentence is determined.
+The model is asked which version of a translated English sentence it prefers - a translation using the male or the female gender.
 We study the model's preference of the male vs. female gender in the translation.

-- **Categories:** Machine Translation
+- **Categories:** Decision Making
 - **Harms:**
   - **:
 - **Genders:** Binary